-Term test and exam: The term test and exam will cover issues relating to lecture material as well as those topics discussed in class regarding the required readings.
+Term tests: The term tests will cover issues relating to lecture material as well as those topics discussed in class regarding the required readings.

 Paper: Students will be expected to write a paper evaluating a topic of their choice from the course material.
 You will be expected to make use of the course material and in-class discussions to summarize the current state of the chosen topic and discuss your opinion for future directions.
 You should put particular emphasis on your opinion/evaluation of the literature, while making sure to acknowledge other opinions and research.
 The paper will be graded on both the quality of your ideas and the clarity of your writing.
 This paper should not exceed 10 pages double-spaced.